 8. Location of Data

 You are responsible for both your client’s and your own valuable, confidential data.
 You need to know where it is and that it is always safe.
+For certain industries, such as the legal sector and finance sector, the need for stringent data security is paramount.

 Any cloud solution worth its salt will offer ultimate flexibility when scaling to your business requirements.
 It should adapt when you need it to, without you needing to be forward-thinking and have too many plans.